Devs-Us/Among-Us-Mods-Guide/README.md

 # Feedback

-If you have any feedback regarding the game, this may include:
+If you have any feedback regarding the software, this may include:

 - Suggestions
 - Support